James Chadwick: Manhattan Project

 Chadwick accepted that the Americans did not need British help, but that it could still be useful in bringing the project to an early and successful conclusion.
 Working closely with the director of the Manhattan Project, Major General Leslie R. Groves, Jr., he attempted to do everything he could to support the effort.
-He also endeavoured to place British scientists in as many parts of the project as possible in order to facilitate a post-war British nuclear weapons project to which Chadwick was committed.
+He also endeavoured to place British scientists in as many parts of the project as possible to facilitate a post-war British nuclear weapons project to which Chadwick was committed.
 Requests from Groves via Chadwick for particular scientists tended to be met with an immediate rejection by the company, ministry or university currently employing them, only to be overcome by the overriding priority accorded to Tube Alloys.
 As a result, the British team was critical to the Project's success.

 Although he had more knowledge of the project than anyone else from Britain, Chadwick had no access to the Hanford site.
 Lord Portal was offered a tour of Hanford in 1946.
 "This was the only plant to which Chadwick had been denied access in wartime, and now he asked Groves if he could accompany Portal.
 Groves replied that he could, but if he did then 'Portal will not see very much'."
 For his efforts, Chadwick received a knighthood in the New Year Honours on 1 January 1945.
 He considered this to be a recognition of the work of the whole Tube Alloys project.

 By early 1945, Chadwick was spending most of his time in Washington, D.C., and his family relocated from Los Alamos to a house on Washington's Dupont Circle in April 1945.
-He was present at the meeting of the Combined Policy Committee on 4 July when Field Marshal Sir Henry Maitland Wilson gave Britain's agreement to use the atom bomb against Japan, and at the Trinity nuclear test on 16 July, when the first atom bomb was detonated.
+He was present at the meeting of the Combined Policy Committee on 4 July when Field Marshal Sir Henry Maitland Wilson gave Britain's agreement to use the atomic bomb against Japan, and at the Trinity nuclear test on 16 July, when the first atom bomb was detonated.
 Inside its pit was a polonium-beryllium modulated neutron initiator, a development of the technique that Chadwick had used to discover the neutron over a decade before.
-William L. Laurence, The New York Times reporter attached to the Manhattan Project, wrote that "never before in history had any man lived to see his own discovery materialize itself with such telling effect on the destiny of man."
+William L. Laurence, a reporter from The New York Times attached to the Manhattan Project, wrote that "never before in history had any man lived to see his own discovery materialize itself with such telling effect on the destiny of man."